mcsandeep/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 ```

 The value of the `custom_middleware_bundle` field will be used in combination with the gateway settings to construct a bundle URL.
 For example, if Tyk Gateway is configured with a webserver base URL of https://my-bundle-server.com/bundles/ then an attempt would be made to download the bundle from https://my-bundle-server.com/bundles/mybundle.zip.

+##### Tyk Operator

+ Currently this feature is not yet documented with a Tyk Operator example for configuring an API to use plugin bundles.
+For further details please [contact us](https://tyk.io/contact).

 ---